apache/kylin/website/_docs/install/index.md

 _Tested with Hortonworks HDP 2.2 and Cloudera Quickstart VM 5.1_

-It is most common to install Kylin on a Hadoop client machine.
+It is the most common to install Kylin on a Hadoop client machine.
 It can be used for demo use, or for those who want to host their own web site to provide Kylin service.
 The scenario is depicted as:

 ![On-Hadoop-CLI-installation](/images/install/on_cli_install_scene.png)